OID Repository

 Information:

-When you receive allocation of a DNIC, you should inform the ITU for inclusion of the information in the ITU bulletin.
+See the most recent list of allocated DNICs.
+When a network operator receives allocation of a DNIC, it should inform the ITU for inclusion of the information in the ITU Operational Bulletin.

 a) to each Public Data Network (PDN) within a country;